OutSystems/AzureARMTemplates/README.md

 **Notes:**

+- **If you don't have your own Virtual Network, use this auxiliary template to deploy it before deploying this template**: [Virtual Network Ready for ScaleSet](https://github.com/OutSystems/AzureARMTemplates#virtual-network-for-virtual-machine-scale-sets)
-- The virtual network for this deployment must contain at least two subnets.
-One for the VMs and another for the Azure Application Gateway.
+- If you already have your own Virtual Network for this deployment, it must contain at least two subnets: One for the VMs and another for the Azure Application Gateway.
 The subnet for the Application Gateway must not contain any other resources.
 - The trial license included in the templates only allows two frontend servers including the deployment controller.
 To scale to two frontends using the Virtual Machine Scale Set you need to go to Service Center -> Frontends, and disable the frontend role of the deployment controller server.
 - To scale to more than two frontends you need to install your own OutSystems license.
 - IMPORTANT: When the Virtual Machine Scale Set is scalling up, it needs access to the "outsystemsSetup\OutSystemsSetupScript.ps1" file in this repository.
 So you should not block internet access to the VMSS.